wa-development/134203df/README.md

 - Concepts promoting high cohesion and loosely coupling like IOC.

-- Knowledge of asp.net frameworks and external frameworks, like asp.net controls, forms authentication and ORMS.
+- Knowledge of using nuget packages / nodejs libraries where applicable.

 - Completing the project is always important.

 # D Notes:

 - The application is a simple employee and project management application.
-- The database should be easy enough to look over and figure out.
+- The database should be easy enough to review and understand.
 - If you're uncertain about a requirement, continue, and explain your approach taken via code comments and/or a followup document/email.

 # E Submiting Your Results: